marc-f/adamcod.es/_posts/2013-03-07-composer-install-vs-composer-update.md

 _You should only ever run `composer update` to get the newest versions of your dependencies, not to install them_.

 What's not massively clear (or at least wasn't early on) in the composer documentation[^5] is the difference between `composer install` and `composer update` and the relevancy of `composer.lock`.
-This is exasperated by composer displaying a warning when running `composer install` with a lockfile present and changes in `composer.json`:
+This is exacerbated by composer displaying a warning when running `composer install` with a lockfile present and changes in `composer.json`:

 ![composer install message](/img/posts/composer-install-message.png)